akpanda01/DSA-in-CPP/Math/README.md

-# DSA-Questions-in-CPP
+# Maths For DSA

-Welcome to the **DSA Questions in C++** repository!
-This collection contains solutions to a variety of Data Structures and Algorithms (DSA) problems, implemented in C++.
+This covers the core concepts of Number Theory that are essential for solving problems in Data Structures and Algorithms.
+Topics such as prime numbers, GCD/LCM, modular arithmetic, and factorization are covered